ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

 This listener is able to read the posted values from the login form and create a `UserToken`.

 The default Symfony listener is extended to collect more information (`customer_number`).
-In the standard Symfony login form only username and password are allowed.
+In the standard Symfony login form, only username and password are allowed.

 The extended listener implements the same `AbstractAuthenticationListener` interface.